The Next Chapter: A Study of Large Language Models in Storytelling: Discussion

 \subsection{Drawbacks}

-Even though GPT3 demonstrates excellent generative capability and outperforms SOTA models significantly, we still find GPT3 has many generation errors that can be improved.
+Even though GPT-3 demonstrates excellent generative capability and outperforms SOTA models significantly, we still find GPT-3 has many generation errors that can be improved.

-\paragraph{Story length} GPT3 has a parameter to control the maximum number of generated tokens but does not provides a way to control the minimum number of tokens.
-As one can see from \autoref{table:ure}, GPT3 can not generate stories longer than 150 words for CNN, even though the prompts have long stories.
-We also attempted to encourage longer stories by adding specific instructions as part of the prompt of GPT3, but this did not work. \paragraph{Null generation} Occasionally GPT3 decides to generate no output.
-This is usually not an issue, since this can be solved by forcing it to generate again, although it is unclear why this occurs. \paragraph{Direct copy} Besides the soft plagiarism issue (\autoref{sec:manualcheck}), GPT3 does occasionally copy long chunks of text, e.g.,\ the title or prompt in the story. \paragraph{Multilingual} GPT3 sometimes generates stories in languages other than English, despite the given prompts always being in English.
+\paragraph{Story length} GPT-3 has a parameter to control the maximum number of generated tokens but does not provides a way to control the minimum number of tokens.
+As one can see from \autoref{table:ure}, GPT-3 can not generate stories longer than 150 words for CNN, even though the prompts have long stories.
+We also attempted to encourage longer stories by adding specific instructions as part of the prompt of GPT-3, but this did not work. \paragraph{Null generation} Occasionally GPT-3 decides to generate no output.
+This is usually not an issue, since this can be solved by forcing it to generate again, although it is unclear why this occurs. \paragraph{Direct copy} Besides the soft plagiarism issue (\autoref{sec:manualcheck}), GPT-3 does occasionally copy long chunks of text, e.g.,\ the title or prompt in the story. \paragraph{Multilingual} GPT-3 sometimes generates stories in languages other than English, despite the given prompts always being in English.
 In terms of statistics, out of 1000 generations we find 14 non-English stories (5 Chinese, 4 German, 1 Japanese, 1 French, 1 Russian, 1 Norwegian Nynorsk and 1 mixture of Chinese and English).
-Interestingly, in most of these cases the stories are related to the condition (even though in different languages) although sometimes we observe the outputs are direct translation of the prompt, not a creative story. \paragraph{Tokenisation issue} GPT3 generations occasionally feature ``sticky'' words where there are missing white spaces (e.g.,\ \textit{understand.With} and \textit{timewhen}).
-We suspect this is due to Byte-Pair Encoding of GPT3 where white spaces are ``glued'' to each subword and so every subword has two versions (one with the white space and one without).
-This issue arises when GPT3 generates using a subword without the white space suffix. \paragraph{Expletives} GPT3 would occasionally generate stories with expletives.
-Interestingly, it would sometimes self-censor them them (e.g.,\ \textit{b****}).
+Interestingly, in most of these cases the stories are related to the condition (even though in different languages) although sometimes we observe the outputs are direct translation of the prompt and not a creative story. \paragraph{Tokenisation issue} GPT-3 generations occasionally feature ``sticky'' words where there are missing white spaces (e.g.,\ \textit{understand.With} and \textit{timewhen}).
+We suspect this is due to Byte-Pair Encoding of GPT-3 where white spaces are ``glued'' to each subword and so every subword has two versions (one with the white space and one without).
+This issue arises when GPT-3 generates using a subword without the white space suffix.